Old English Sheepdog Temperament: What's Good About 'Em, What's Bad About 'Em

 Old English Sheepdog Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-Good-natured and sociable, enthusiastic and bumptious, the Old English Sheepdog does best in the suburbs or country, with at least an hour of daily exercise and space to move.
+Good-natured and sociable, enthusiastic and bumptious, the Old English Sheepdog does best in the suburbs or country, with at least an hour of daily exercise and space to romp.

 The OES (or "Sheepie") loves people, can be quite the clown, and is demanding of attention.
-If left without the companionship of humans or other pets, he will become unhappy and destructive.
+If left without the companionship of humans or other pets, he will become unhappy, destructive, and noisy.

 Most Old English Sheepdogs are polite with strangers.
-They make sensible watchdogs with a deep, ringing bark, but they are not guard dogs.
+They make sensible watchdogs with a deep, ringing bark, but they're not guard dogs.
 In fact, there is timidity and skittishness in some lines, sharpness in others.
 Extensive socialization is important to develop a confident, stable temperament.

 If you want a dog who...

-- Is enthusiastic, bouncy, and bumptious, and loves to romp and play
+- Is enthusiastic and bouncy, and loves to romp and play

 - Is shaggy (unless clipped)